yiwenwang9702/bspred/README.md

 The plots are html files using Google Maps API and gmplot.
 Please download and open in a new tab to see the plots.
 The available plots demonstrate the stations with the highest Departures and Arrivals.

+The predictive models are built by using Keras.
+Please make sure Keras is available to make predictions.

 This is a python library in process.
 Currently, the available function is to predict the characteristic bike sharing usage given one or more coordinates in the form of a pandas dataframe.

 An example and other functions will be updated soon.